-On August 7, 2018, the Company entered into a services agreement with Mr. Michael Brauser (the "Consultant"), a greater than 10% stockholder, pursuant to which, the Consultant will be providing recommendations on organizational and capital structure, future financing needs and future acquisitions or strategic transactions ("Services Agreement"), for a term of one year, automatically renewing for additional one-year periods unless either party provides written notice to the other of its intent not to renew not fewer than 30 days prior to the expiration of the then-current term.
-Under the Services Agreement, the Consultant receives cash compensation of \$30 per month and is entitled to participate in the Company's incentive compensation plan.
-The Company recognized consulting service fees relating to the Services Agreement of a total of \$360 during the years ended December 31, 2020 and 2019.
-The Consultant was also awarded additional cash compensation of \$150 as a bonus for the year ended December 31, 2019.
-In addition, amortization of share-based compensation expense of \$1,392 and \$1,801 for the years ended December 31, 2020 and 2019, respectively, was recognized in relation to the RSUs previously granted to the Consultant.
+On August 7, 2018, the Company entered into a services agreement with Mr. Michael Brauser (the "Consultant"), a greater than 10% stockholder, pursuant to which, the Consultant would be providing recommendations on organizational and capital structure, future financing needs and future acquisitions or strategic transactions ("Services Agreement"), for a term of one year, automatically renewing for additional one-year periods unless either party provides written notice to the other of its intent not to renew not fewer than 30 days prior to the expiration of the then-current term.
+Under the Services Agreement, the Consultant receives cash compensation of \$30 per month and was entitled to participate in the Company's incentive compensation plan.

 On February 16, 2021, the Company entered into a Separation Agreement (the "Separation Agreement") with the Consultant.
-Pursuant to the Separation Agreement, the parties have agreed that the Services Agreement expiring on August 6, 2021 ("Expiration Date"), will not be renewed, but will continue in force and effect until the Expiration Date and that the Consultant will not take any actions on behalf of the Company, including pursuant to the Services Agreement, unless specifically requested in writing by the Company.
-Pursuant to the Separation Agreement, the Consultant also agreed (i) to certain non-solicitation obligations contained therein, (ii) that he and his affiliates will not disparage or assist or cooperate with any person or entity seeking to publicly disparage or economically harm the Company, and (iii) that the Consultant and his affiliates will not initiate any lawsuit, claim, or proceeding with respect to any claims against the Company, except (with designated exceptions) for any legal proceeding initiated solely to remedy a breach of or to enforce the Separation Agreement.
+Pursuant to the Separation Agreement, the parties agreed that the Services Agreement which expired on August 6, 2021 ("Expiration Date"), would not be renewed, but would continue in force and effect until the Expiration Date and that the Consultant would not take any actions on behalf of the Company, including pursuant to the Services Agreement, unless specifically requested in writing by the Company.
+Pursuant to the Separation Agreement, the Consultant also agreed (i) to certain non-solicitation obligations contained therein, (ii) that he and his affiliates would not disparage or assist or cooperate with any person or entity seeking to publicly disparage or economically harm the Company, and (iii) that the Consultant and his affiliates would not initiate any lawsuit, claim, or proceeding with respect to any claims against the Company, except (with designated exceptions) for any legal proceeding initiated solely to remedy a breach of or to enforce the Separation Agreement.

-With respect to each annual or special meeting of the Company's stockholders until the Expiration Date of the Separation Agreement, the Consultant has agreed to vote the shares of the Company's common stock or any other securities entitled to vote then held by him or his affiliates in accordance with the board of directors' recommendations on director proposals, provided there is a change in no more than 25% of the current directors (not including changes resulting from a director's death or resignation), and the ratification of the appointment of the Company's independent registered public accounting firm.
+With respect to each annual or special meeting of the Company's stockholders until the Expiration Date of the Separation Agreement, the Consultant agreed to vote the shares of the Company's common stock or any other securities entitled to vote then held by him or his affiliates in accordance with the board of directors' recommendations on director proposals, provided there is a change in no more than 25% of the current directors (not including changes resulting from a director's death or resignation), and the ratification of the appointment of the Company's independent registered public accounting firm.